NethermindEth/starknet-staking-v2/README.md

 ```

-We have provided an implementation [here](https://github.com/NethermindEth/starknet-staking-v2/tree/main/signer/signer.go) for you to try and based your own if needed.
+We have provided a functional implementation [here](https://github.com/NethermindEth/starknet-staking-v2/tree/main/signer/signer.go) for you to try and use as an example if you want to implement your own.

 ### Try out our external signer